codex-storage/codex-spec/specs/marketplace.md

 It is then up to the Storage Provider node to decide based on the emitted parameters if it wants to participate in the Request and try to fill its slot(s).
 This decision SHOULD be done based on parameters specified by the node operator.
-If the node decide to ignore this Request, no action is need, otherwise the node HAVE TO follow the remaining steps.
+If the node decides to ignore this Request, no action is necessary.
+If the node wants to try to fill a a slot, then it MUST follow the remaining steps.

 Node MUST decide which Slot specified by slot's index it wants to try to fill in.
 Node MAY try filling multiple slots.
 In order to fill a slot, node first MUST download the slot's data using slot's root that can be retrieved from Manifest specified in `request.content.cid` (**TODO: Manifest RFC**).
-This object can be retrieved from the smart contract using `getRequest(requestId)`.
+This Request object can be retrieved from the smart contract using `getRequest(requestId)`.
-Then node MUST generate proof over the downloaded data (**TODO: Proving RFC**).
+Then the node MUST generate proof over the downloaded data (**TODO: Proving RFC**).

 When proof is ready it then MUST create transaction for smart contract call `fillSlot()` with following REQUIRED:

  - Parameters:
    - `requestId` - ID of the Request.
    - `slotIndex` - Index that the node is trying to fill.
-   - `proof` - `Groth16Proof` proof structure, generated over the dataset.
+   - `proof` - `Groth16Proof` proof structure, generated over the slot's data.
  - The Ethereum address of the node from which the transaction originates MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for transfer of at least the amount required as collateral for the Request on the ERC20 based token, that the network utilizes.

-If the proof is invalid, or slot was already filled by other node then the transaction will revert, otherwise `SlotFilled(requestId, slotIndex)` event is emitted.
-If the transaction is successful then the node SHOULD transition into __proving__ state as it will need to submit proof of data possession when prompted by the contract.
+If the proof is invalid, or slot was already filled by another node, then the transaction will revert, otherwise `SlotFilled(requestId, slotIndex)` event is emitted.
+If the transaction is successful, then the node SHOULD transition into __proving__ state as it will need to submit proof of data possession when prompted by the contract.

-It should be noted that if the node see the `SlotFilled` emitted for slot that he is downloading the dataset or generating proof for, then node SHOULD stop and choose different non-filled slot to try to fill.
+It should be noted that if the node sees the `SlotFilled` emitted for slot that he is downloading the dataset or generating proof for, then node SHOULD stop and choose different non-filled slot to try to fill as the chosen slot was filled by other node.

 ### Proving

-Once node fills a slot it MUST periodically, yet non-deterministically provide proof to the smart contract that it stores the data it should.
-Node MAY detect that proof is required using the `isProofRequired(slotId)` or that it will be required using the `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).
+Once a node fills a slot, it MUST periodically, yet non-deterministically provide proof to the smart contract that it stores the data it should.
+Node SHOULD detect that proof is required using the `isProofRequired(slotId)` or that it will be required using the `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).

-Once node knows it has to provide a proof it MUST obtain the proof challenge using `getChallenge(slotId)` which then NEEDS to be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).
+Once node knows it has to provide a proof it MUST get the proof challenge using `getChallenge(slotId)` which then NEEDS to be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).

+When proof is generated it MUST be submitted with a transaction calling `submitProof(slotId, proof)` function.

 #### Slashing